mikepenz/MaterialDrawer/MIGRATION.md

 ### Upgrade Notes

+#### v7.0.0

+Now library is kotlin-first.

+* Update `FastAdapter` to v4 and make all relevant adjustments to the provided `DrawerItem`s
+  * Check the `FastAdapter` changelog and [migration guide](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md)
+* Update `Android-Iconics` to v4
+  * Ensure to update `Android-Iconics` for your project, and use the updated kotlin icon dependencies
+  * See the migration notes for `Android-Iconics` if you run into problems
+* The general interfaces and everything stayed the same, and mainly everything was migrated to kotlin

+If you have any issues during the migration, or any questions come up please open a github issue so we can improve the migration guide or the documentation.

 #### v6.1.1
 * Further adjustments for the theme to properly meet the new material 2 design guidelines.
 ```xml